vectos/vectos-site-astro/src/content/blog/wasm.md

 - It might break with new versions, the runtime might change (Compatibility & Portability)
 - There is no auditing or constraints on the extensions.
 The extension might call malicious services (Security)
 - It is interpreted and this has a (small) performance penalty (Performance)
-- You need to learn a specific programming language in the case of World of Warcraft (DX)
+- Sometimes you need to learn a specific programming language (DX)
 - There is no test kit available which might make testing your extension easier (DX)

 ### RPC